DSR-RHIT/me447-visualizing-data/cm/cm204-graph-multiway.md

     *n* observations
   - Second categorical variable with *n* levels in a column with *m* × *n* observations
+  - The categorical variables must be independent
-  - One quantitative variable in a column with *m* × *n* observations, values are numerical, often an integer count
+  - One quantitative variable in a column with *m* × *n* observations
+  - Though time can be considered an ordinal categorical variable, time series data are more commonly displayed using line graphs, spark charts. or cycle plots where the dots are connected to show changes over time.
+A multiway form may not be the most effective type of display for time-series data.

 Graph characteristics